 The world is getting smaller and tomorrow’s leaders must have a strong understanding of the macro business environment that we operate in.
 With globalization in mind, students in the Cohort Program are exposed to global business models, strategies, and cultures.
 While the study of global business is critical, it is not enough to learn about it in the classroom, which is why the signature business trip of the Program during senior year takes students abroad.
-The 2017 trip took Cohort seniors to Brazil for the third year in a row to become familiar with the impact of politics, culture, and history have had on the business and economic climate in this major emerging market.
+The 2019 trip took Cohort seniors to Brazil for the third year in a row to become familiar with the impact of politics, culture, and history have had on the business and economic climate in this major emerging market.
 They had the opportunity to work on a global consulting project with Movida in partnership with students from several different Brazilian universities.
 View the itinerary.

 Students will be involved in a thorough and holistic evaluation of their current leadership skills and will develop an action plan to further leverage strengths while improving weaknesses.
 Students are regularly given opportunities to lead in various team projects.
 One example of this is through the annual Crisis Challenge, where students are put through an extensive simulation and forced to make strategic decisions with limited and ambiguous information.